hemant-ag/databricks_git_folders_demo/README.md

 databricks bundle destroy --target prod
 -- it destroys the resources that were deployed

+so here PROD folder , .bundle folder and databricks_git_folders_proj will be there but it will be empty.

 we can push these changes to github and merge into main branch